CoorsTek celebrates 100 years in Golden

 May 8, 2017

-Historic hailstorm pelts Golden, Lakewood, Wheat Ridge, Arvada, Westminster and surrounding sections of unincorporated Jefferson County becoming the most expensive insured catastrophe in the state, with costs exceeding $1.4 billion.
+Historic hailstorm pelts Golden, Lakewood, Wheat Ridge, Arvada, Westminster and surrounding sections of unincorporated Jefferson County.
+The most expensive insured catastrophe in the state, with costs exceeding $1.4 billion.

 October 1, 2017